Bratah123/SpiritIDAPlugin/README.md

 # Tech Stack
   - IDA Pro 7.0 (Target)
-    - Note: This plugin is currently not working in IDA 7.5Pro
+    - Note: This plugin is currently not working in IDA 7.5 Pro
   - Python 2.7 (Native to IDAPython)
   - Notepad++ (Used for developing)
     - Note PyCharm does work too, but autocomplete and weird syntax highlighting was distracting.